misterblack1/zenith_zt1/README.md

 This can be considered to be like a WebTV but from 1981.

+## ROMs

+I dumped the ROMs from my ZT-1 (444-187 U114 ROM 2732.bin & 444-188 U113 ROM 2732.bin) and Sark has dumped the ROMs from his ZT-11 (ztx-11_U113 2732.bin & ztx-11_U114 2732.bin)

+## Differences between machines

+The ZT-1 has a 300 baud modem.
+The ZT-10 has a RS232 serial port in it, and no model.
+The ZT-11 has both the modem and the serial port.
+The Serial board in the ZT-11 seems to be an afterthought, with flying leads bodged onto four points.
+This board has two ICs that convert TTL serial to RS232 (and vice verse) and also it has a 555 timer that is likely to create a negative voltage rail that RS232 would use.
+I theorize any cheap TTL to RS232 adapter (with something like a MAX232) would work perfectly in place of this.
+It is unknown if the ROM code is different to support this extra serial port.
+Also, on the underside of the main board on the ZT-11 is a board providing the CPU with a new clock source.
+The frequency appears to be higher than the original ZT-1, perhaps to offer different baud rates, although there appear to be no baud rate settings on the setup screen.

 ## ZT-1/ZT-10/ZT-11 PSU

 Beware of two tanatalum caps on the main PCB that can short, which will damage the external PSU.